 - a.
 Nurse administered questionnaire based on the CAP-IT symptom diary. - b.
 If acute event takes place during first 8 days after randomisation. - c.
 Includes review and duration of symptoms (cough, temperature and respiratory symptoms), documentation of any underlying diseases and antibiotic exposure within the last 3 months. - d.
 Includes weight and vital parameters (respiratory and heart rate, temperature and oxygen saturation).
 For the final study visit if no CAP symptoms are present, a limited physical exam can be done by the study nurse. - e.
 If clinically reviewed by the trial team. - f.
-Modified EQ-5D (wellbeing questionnaire) to be completed by parents at baseline, day 4, day 8, day 29 and if an acute event takes place. - g.
+Modified EQ-5D (wellbeing questionnaire) to be completed by parents at baseline, then with the nurse at day 4, day 8, day 29 and if an acute event takes place. - g.
 A nasopharyngeal swab should be collected prior to the child starting antibiotic treatment, at week 4 and if an acute event takes place.
 Please refer to the CAP-IT sample collection manual for details of collection and storage. - h.
-If current saliva sampling kit can be used at site, a saliva sample should be collected prior to child starting antibiotic treatment, at week 4 and if an acute event takes place.
-Please refer to the CAP-IT sample collection manual for details of collection and storage. - i.
+If parents give optional consent for future use of samples and genetic research the NP swab will be divided into STGG and RNALater samples.
+If consent is not given the NP swab will be transferred into the STGG sample only. - i.
 If available, Haemoglobin, Platelet count, Leukocyte count, Neutrophil count, Lymphocyte count. - j.
 If available, C-reactive protein, procalcitonin, urea, creatinine and electrolytes. - k.
 If available, rapid testing for RSV and Influenza A/B (any method). - I. To be completed by parents/guardians daily for 2 weeks.
 The symptom diary will also include questions relating to adherence to trial drug and the use of health services.